Discovery doctrine

-The discovery doctrine, or doctrine of discovery, is a disputed interpretation of international law during the Age of Discovery, introduced into United States municipal law by the US Supreme Court Justice John Marshall in Johnson v.
+The discovery doctrine, or doctrine of discovery, is a disputed interpretation of international law during the Age of Discovery, introduced into United States municipal law by the US Supreme Court justice John Marshall in Johnson v.
 McIntosh (1823).
 In Marshall's formulation of the doctrine, discovery of territory previously unknown to Europeans gave the discovering nation title to that territory against all other European nations, and this title could be perfected by possession.
-A number of legal scholars have criticized Marshall's interpretation of the relevant international law.
+A number of legal scholars have criticized Marshall's interpretation of the relevant international law as being a colonial-era ideology.
 In recent decades, advocates for Indigenous rights have campaigned against the doctrine, which purportedly stemmed from some Papal bulls.
 In 2023, the Roman Curia of the Vatican formally repudiated the doctrine.

 Discovery in international law

 The means by which a state can acquire territory in international law are conquest, cession by agreement, occupation of land which belongs to no state (terra nullius), and prescription through the continuous exercise of sovereignty.
-Discovery of a territory creates a mere inchoate title which must be completed within a reasonable period by effective occupation of that territory.
+Discovery of a territory creates an incomplete, nascent title which must be completed within a reasonable period by effective occupation of that territory.

-Law professor Robert J. Miller states that by 1493, "The idea that the Doctrine [of discovery] granted European monarchs ownership rights in newly discovered lands and sovereign and commercial rights over Indigenous peoples due to first discovery by European Christians was now established international law, at least to Europeans."
-Law professor Kent McNeil, however, states, "it is not apparent that such a rule was ever part of the European law of nations."
+Law professor Robert J. Miller stated that by 1493, "The idea that the Doctrine [of discovery] granted European monarchs ownership rights in newly discovered lands and sovereign and commercial rights over Indigenous peoples due to first discovery by European Christians was now established international law, at least to Europeans."
+In 2016, law professor Kent McNeil, however, stated, "it is not apparent that such a rule was ever part of the European law of nations."